systembanneduser/TST/README.md

 [+]-- Need internet connection to process
 [+]-- Only For Educational Purposes
-[+]-- Developer Is Not Responsible For any Misuse OF SMS Tool
+[+]-- Developer Is Not Responsible For any Misuse OF SMS Tool [+]-- To Get Your Telegram ID & HASH Go To https://my.telegram.org
 ```

  <br>